Abraham96-David/Python-framework/README.md

-# Briefencounter App RESTful APIs
+# 1)Briefencounter App RESTful APIs

 Brief Encounter is a UK based platform that will allow user to find legal representation using a mobile application or responsive website.